-While we would like you to skim Chapter 1 of the textbook at the start of the class, we are not formally dealing with it until the end of term.
-The idea is to just 'grab your bags' and launch the equivalent of a round-the-world trip now.
+While we would like you to skim Chapter 1 of the textbook at the start of the class, we start slow to get everyone familiarized with the online learning platform.
+More broadly, the idea is to just 'grab your bags' and launch the equivalent of a round-the-world trip now.
 We will build up via region-focused materials to the global context and globalization material at the end.